filiph/egamebook/dart/samples/unit-testing.markdown

 }

 class CombatMove extends Entity {
+  /// the basic description of the move
+  String string;
   /// the string to be presented as a choice to the player
   /// e.g.: "hit <object> to the stomach"
   String choiceString;